SaphMB/SaphMB.github.io-/_posts/2017-04-05-alterconf-london-all-about-that-access.md

 ---
 layout: post
-title: Alterconf London - all about that access
+title: Alterconf London: all about that access
 ---

 Last Saturday I had the joy of spending the day at London’s very first [Alterconf](https://alterconf.com) held at King (they of Candy Crush fame).
 The travelling conference series “works toward a more inclusive future” by providing space for marginalised people in technology and gaming and amplifying their voices.